-PhD / PostDoc Positions in Computer Vision
+PhD / PostDoc Positions

 We are looking for PostDocs and PhD students with excellent analytical skills that are highly-motivated, curious, and creative.
 PostDoc applicants should demonstrate an internationally visible research record in computer vision and/or machine learning, with publications in the leading venues.
 PhD applicants should have a Master’s degree (or equivalent) in computer science, mathematics, or a closely related field with an outstanding academic record.
 A background in computer vision and/or machine learning is a plus, but more importantly solid mathematical and programming skills are required.
 Knowledge of German is not required, but strong English skills are expected.